Reviews You Can Rely On

 Credit: Marc Rotse

-Our winner in this metric, the Elan Ripstick 94 W, alternatively does not have a particularly wide waist nor an exceptional amount of rocker.
-It does have a very unusual design the manufacturer calls “Ambibio Technology,” where there are dedicated left and right skis.
+Our other winner in this metric, the Elan Ripstick 94 W, does not have a particularly wide waist nor an exceptional amount of rocker.
+It has a very unusual design, which the manufacturer calls “Ambibio Technology,” where there are dedicated left and right skis.
 The inside edge of each is built with a regular camber to provide edge grip on harder snow.
 The outside edge has a fully rockered design, shaped like a banana, with each end lifting off the snow, allowing for more flotation in powder and agility in soft snow.
 Perhaps this rockered edge sets the Ripstick apart in its powder performance and makes it ski like a dream in the freshies.

 Credit: Marc Rotse